So you are looking for a place to further your studies, retire, or just move to and live? I have to commend you for considering living in Victoria bc.

 Now, I know that there’s no perfect city in the world.
 In fact, the word ‘perfect’ in itself is relative from one person to another.
-Never the less, this article will give you some insight into how life is in this beautiful city called Victoria.
+Nevertheless, this article will give you some insight into how life is in this beautiful city called Victoria.
 By the time we are done here today, you’ll have the right to consider yourself as half Victorian!!

 I’ll save you the hustle of getting yourself an atlas by telling you that Victoria is the capital of British Columbia, another state in Canada.
 Geographically speaking, it’s right next to the island of Vancouver and Seattle.
-By size, the island of Victoria has an area of about 695.35 square kilometres.
+By size, the island of Victoria has an area of about 695.35 square kilometers.

 If you are lucky enough to interact with some of the locals or even tourists who have lived there, they’ll tell you that it is more of a little big city.
 This is because despite being modern and developed, you still feel that small-town vibe.
 I agree with those who link this to the fact that Victoria is composed of closely-knit social circles.
-If are quite the roamer then be prepared to meet your neighbour at least twice on the streets every day.
+If are quite the roamer then be prepared to meet your neighbor at least twice on the streets every day.

 If you must know the motto: Semper Liber which means Always Free!

 If you are planning on living here then you’ll get the privilege of enjoying one of the best climates in all of Canada.
 You know, where there isn’t too little of this or too much that.
 The summers are not hot enough to have you remove your top, and neither are the winters characterized by knee-dip snow.
 Geographers call this the Sub-Mediterranean climate.

 The summers here have temperatures ranging somewhere in the twenties as far as the degrees centigrade are concerned.
 As for the winters, I’ll say it’s not that cold here.
 In fact, you’ll experience little to no snow during this season.
 This kind of climatic condition is brought about by the fact that Victoria BC is found in the rain shadow side of the US Olympic Mountains.